TommyNeeld/tweet-sentiment-proj/README.md

 - Additional analysis of results - Cross Validation of custom model
 - Hyperparam tuning of custom model
 - Test more models!
   - Likely get best result by fine-tuning a pre-built transformer using sentence transformers, see [this](https://huggingface.co/finiteautomata/bertweet-base-sentiment-analysis?text=london+is+great) article
+  - Dataset is currently very limited
 - Optimise size of docker images
+- Should probably first understand the use-case